lucpod/ticketless/lessons/extra/CREATE_AWS_USER.md

 ## That's all!

-Have fun 🤓 and remember to delete this user at the end of the workshop
+Have fun 🤓 and **remember to delete this user at the end of the workshop** if you want to keep your AWS account clean and safe.